Cline Falls axe attack: Interviews and suspects

-Detectives were unable to obtain a rounded description of the attacker from the victims; Goldman, who had sustained serious brain trauma, remembered nothing of the attack.
-Jentz, who was conscious throughout, did not see the face of the assailant, but described him as a physically-fit, "young cowboy" based on his clothing and stature.
+Detectives were unable to obtain a rounded description of the attacker from the victims; Goldman, who had sustained severe brain trauma, remembered nothing of the attack.
+Jentz, who was conscious throughout, did not see the face of the assailant but described him as a physically fit, "young cowboy" based on his clothing and stature.

 In the weeks following the attack, a local woman in Redmond told authorities that she had been told that the attacker was a local young man named Richard "Dick" Damm (born November 10, 1959), then 17 years old.
-Damm was interviewed by detectives on several occasions, and it was discovered he had been in a fight with his girlfriend, Janey Fraley, around the date of the attack, though he never disclosed his specific whereabouts the night of June 22.
-Fraley denied that the two were fighting on that day, though she stated the two did fight often.
+Detectives interviewed Damm on several occasions and discovered he had been in a fight with his girlfriend, Janey Fraley, around the date of the attack.
+However, he never disclosed his specific whereabouts on the night of June 22.
+Fraley denied that the two fought on that day, though she stated the two did fight often.
 After a polygraph examination taken by Damm proved inconclusive, he was given a second polygraph on July 14, 1977.
-The results of the second polygraph were shown to be "deceptive," though the validity of these results were called into question when it was discovered Damm was under the influence of methamphetamine during the examination.
-The results of both polygraph examinations were subsequently analyzed by laboratories in Salem, the state capitol, and it was the opinion of the analysts that Damm showed deception in both.
+The results of the second polygraph were shown to be "deceptive".
+However, the validity of these results was called into question when it was discovered Damm was under the influence of methamphetamine during the examination.
+The results of both polygraph examinations were subsequently analyzed by laboratories in Salem, the state capital and it was the opinion of the analysts that Damm showed deception in both.

-Fraley later told authorities that she had noticed Damm changed the tires on his truck shortly after the attack, and that a toolbox located in the truck bed had been removed.
+Fraley later told authorities that she had noticed Damm changed the tires on his truck shortly after the attack and that a toolbox in the truck bed had been removed.
 She also conceded to police that Damm had been abusive to her throughout their relationship.

 Another suspect in the attack was convicted child rapist and murderer Richard Wayne "Bud" Godwin.
 After the attack, Godwin was imprisoned for the murder of a five-year-old child, whose skull he used as a candle holder.
 On the night of Jentz and Goldman's attack, a female relative of Godwin's–with whom he had allegedly had a sexual relationship–was possibly staying at the Cline Falls park.
-Despite law enforcement's considering of Godwin as a suspect, Jentz stated that he did not resemble the man she recalled attacking her.
+Despite law enforcement's considering Godwin as a suspect, Jentz stated that he did not resemble the man she recalled attacking her.